July 27-August 7, 2010

 September 24-Oct 4, 2007

 Lucy joins the cast of Sympathy Jones in the New York Musical Theatre Festival (NYMF) as disguise designer Caprice Nova.
-The new spy musical is headed by Kate Shindle and Jane Summerhays along with Thursday Farrar, Amanda Ryan Paige, Jimmy Bennett, Charlie Pollock, Tony Chiroldes, Christopher Carl and Glenn Peters.
-The new spy musical, which will play at the Julia Miles Theater has music and & lyrics by Masi Asare, book by Brooke Pierce, and direction by Sarah Gurfield.
+The production is headed by Kate Shindle and Jane Summerhays along with Thursday Farrar, Amanda Ryan Paige, Jimmy Bennett, Charlie Pollock, Tony Chiroldes, Christopher Carl and Glenn Peters.
+The new spy musical, which will play at the Julia Miles Theater, has music and & lyrics by Masi Asare, book by Brooke Pierce, and direction by Sarah Gurfield.

 July 31-August 11, 2007

-Lucy is cast as Marge, in Suds: The Rocking 60s Musical Soap Opera at Saint Michael's Playhouse, Colchester, Vermont, under the direction of Keith Andrews.
+Lucy is cast as Marge in Suds: The Rocking 60s Musical Soap Opera at Saint Michael's Playhouse in Colchester, Vermont, under the direction of Keith Andrews.

 May 25, 2007